joram/RVSecurity/README.md

 - `git pull origin main'  Brings down all Cloud main cahnges

 ## React and API Server commands
-- app/App.jsx file contains most of the React code
+- app/App.jsx file contains most of the React client code
 - api/server.py contains the server code
 - to rebuild compiled versoin of the app: 'make build'
   - `npm build`  in the app folder